 Small Diameter Tubing Alloys

-Tubing Alloy Information and Selection
+Small Diameter Tubing Materials Information & Selection

 Tubing can be manufactured in a variety of alloys.
 An alloy is metal mixture that is composed of various elements melted together in a furnace.
 All widely used alloys follow specific formulations, generally developed by worldwide standard organizations like ASTM.
 These recipes describe which elements (iron, copper, nickel etc.) are included in the alloy being produced, the acceptable ranges of each of these elements, and the other critical elements of alloy production (melting temperatures and other controlled variables.
 Once an alloy is cooled and tested for acceptance, it can then be further processed into billets or strip in order to eventually manufacture tubing.